Size-biased permutation of a finite sequence with independent and identically distributed terms: Poisson coupling of size-biased permutation and order statistics

-Before stating the theorem we need some technical results.
+Our theorem states that in the limit, finite i.i.d. size-biased permutation is a form of random permutation obtained from a Poisson scatter with a certain measure, which, under a change of coordinate, is given by (\ref{eqn:measure.mu}).
+Before stating the theorem, we need some technical results.
 The distribution of the last few size-biased picks depends on the behavior of $F$ near $0$, the infimum of its support.
-We shall consider the case where $F$ has `power law' near $0$, like that of a Gamma distribution. \begin{lem} Suppose $F$ is supported on $(0, \infty)$ with Laplace transform $\phi$.
-Let $u = \phi(y)$, $X_u$ a random variable distributed as $G_u(dx)$ defined in (\ref{eqn:Gu}).
-For $\lambda, a > 0$,
+We shall consider the case where $F$ has `power law' near $0$, like that of a Gamma distribution.